edkolev/evil-lion/README.md

 Align with `gl MOTION CHAR` or right-align with `gL MOTION CHAR`.
 If the align separator is `/` you will be prompted for a regular expression instead of a plain character.
+If the align separator is `RET` alignment will be performed with align.el's rules specific for the major mode.

 Example, left align `gl`: